ember-learn/guides-source/guides/v3.16.0/in-depth-topics/patterns-for-actions.md

 adding JavaScript code to those child components.

-For example, say we want to move account deletion from the `UserProfile` component to its parent `system-preferences-editor`.
+For example, say we want to move account deletion from the `UserProfile` component to its parent `SystemPreferencesEditor`.

 First we would move the `deleteUser` action from `user-profile.js` to the parent `system-preferences-editor.js`.